-Instead of actually putting praline pieces into the cupcakes I decided to infuse every aspect of the cupcake with the amazing favor of pralines.
-The ingredients in pralines are butter, sugar, cream and pecans and these Butter Pecan Cupcakes taste just like a praline “cake”.
-Rich, buttery and very moist.
+Instead of actually putting praline pieces into the cupcakes I decided to infuse every aspect of the cupcake with the amazing flavor of pralines.
+The ingredients in pralines are butter, sugar, cream, and pecans and these Butter Pecan Cupcakes taste just like a praline "cake".
+Rich, buttery, and very moist.

 I added a luscious Praline Cream filling inside the cupcakes.
-A combination of mascarpone cheese, whipping cream, Imperial Confectioners Powdered Sugar and maple syrup which further enhanced the praline flavor.
+A combination of mascarpone cheese, whipping cream, powdered sugar, and maple syrup which further enhanced the praline flavor.